This content has moved to https://go.treasuredata.com/docs

 Unlike traditional warehousing platforms, Treasure Data allows users to store-first, schema-later.
-Schema can be changed at any time, with no cost.
+Your schema can be changed at any time, with no cost.

 Conventional warehousing platforms are schema dependent, supporting an assumptive analytics model.
-In this model, data elements forecasted to yield insights are defined in advance, as well as structure of the data store schema.
+In this model, data elements forecasted to yield insights are defined in advance, with the structure of the data store schema.

 Performance considerations are also important in initial design and the analyst must have knowledge of the underlying structure to insure query performance.
 When new columns are added to the table, the schema must change.

 The TD Approach: Store-First, Schema-Later